- Spiritual Growth

 Free Resources and Videos Available for use with HOPE at: hopeadventjourney.com

-Author Olu Brown has release his new version of Hope: An Advent Journey for the 2021 Advent Season.
+Author Olu Brown has released his new version of Hope: An Advent Journey for the 2022 Advent Season.

-The 2020 Advent season was like none before.
-As the year began, there were high hopes of 2020 being a year when visions and plans would be fulfilled, but as the year progressed many of these hopes were dashed as so many found themselves simply trying to survive each day.
-Perhaps, the most disappointing part of 2020 was watching as people began losing hope and turning to despair as they came to grips with the fact that, as humans, we can’t control or manage everything in life.
+The past two Advent seasons were like none before.
+There were high hopes of 2020 being a year when visions and plans would be fulfilled, but as the year progressed many of these hopes were dashed as so many found themselves simply trying to survive each day.
+Perhaps, the most disappointing part of 2021 and 2022 has been watching as people lost hope and turned to despair as they came to grips with the fact that, as humans, we can’t control or manage everything in life.

 It would have been easy to put Advent on the back burner, forgetting that it is a time when we rejoice and give God praise for the fulfillment of scripture.
 A year later, with churches meeting in person again and life appearing to have shifted into a new post-pandemic normal, author Olu Brown encourages readers to reclaim Advent as something already here, not a season waiting to arrive.
 Matthew’s gospel speaks of Jesus as Emmanuel, which means “God with us.”
 This name does not speak of the future, but of the present.